Caregivers Travel to DC to Defend the ACA

 Read David Rolf’s article from “Spotlight” called “If You Care about Economic Growth, Feed a Fast Food Worker” – Originally posted June 17, 2014 Low-wage workers in cities across the country are standing up to demand fair wages and decent working conditions.
 Fast food workers, airline baggage handlers, taxi cab drivers, berry pickers, and retail employees are all part of a burgeoning, national low-wage worker movement that is important to us all.
 Their actions force us to recognize a chilling fact: America is becoming a low…

 “Drive for Dignity: $15 for caregivers” statewide bus tour

 “If Seattle can do it, Washington can pass a $15 wage for caregivers.
-We take care of the state’s most vulnerable people and we still live in poverty,” said Anna Rudova, a caregiver from Edmonds and a member of SEIU 775, the caregivers’ union.
+We take care of the state’s most vulnerable people and we still live in poverty,” said Anna Rudova, a caregiver from Edmonds.
+The SEIU 775 member got on the bus in Seattle on Tuesday.
 “Each day I do hard work to help my client live at home with dignity.
 But until I get paid $15, I won’t feel like I have dignity as a caregiver.”

 Home care aides are among the fastest growing professions in the United State.
 Yet most Washington caregivers earn a $10.50 starting wage.
 The low wage results in about a third of the state’s 40,000 caregivers living in poverty, according to state statistics.